rewire-hardware/ReWire/README.md

 ## Simple Example: Fibonacci Sequence

 The example program produces the elements of the Fibonacci sequence on its output (encoded as 8-bit integers, so things will overflow pretty quickly!).
-The circuit has a one-bit input that pauses the circuit's operation on low.
+The circuit has a one-bit input that pauses the circuit's operation on high.
 Our example consists of two parts: **Fibonacci.hs** is the ReWire code, and **prims.vhd** contains a few supporting functions written in VHDL.

 ### Fibonacci.hs
 ```haskell